polistat/content-2022/races/senate/ID.md

     #### Primaries
   </Header>
   <Box>
-    Two canidadtes, by which David Roth won with 57.8%
+    Two candidates, by which David Roth won with 57.8%
   </Box>
   <Box>
-    Five canidadtes, by which Mike Crapo won with 67.1%
+    Five candidates, by which Mike Crapo won with 67.1%
   </Box>

   <Header>